 Alzheimer disease (AD) refers to a slowly progressive loss of nerve cells (neurons) in the brain.
 Symptoms of the illness usually unfold slowly over a period of years.
 Neurons involved in memory and thinking are affected first, while movement and sensation are only affected in the very late stages.

-Several different forms of Alzheimer disease have now been discovered – a few rare forms are strongly inherited and become symptomatic in mid-life, while the vast majority result from complex interactions between genes and environment and do not become symptomatic until late-life.
+Several different forms of Alzheimer disease have been discovered – a few rare forms are strongly inherited and become symptomatic in mid-life, while the vast majority result from complex interactions between genes and the environment, and do not become symptomatic until late-life.

-By definition, all forms of AD share two features in common, namely the abnormal accumulation of two misfolded proteins: 1) beta-amyloid (a-beta) and 2) phosphorylated tau (p-tau).
+By definition, all forms of Alzheimer disease share two features in common, namely the abnormal accumulation of two misfolded proteins: 1) beta-amyloid (a-beta) and 2) phosphorylated tau (p-tau).
 The accumulation of these proteins may result from either over-production in or decreased clearance from the brain.

 A-beta amyloid proteins accumulate at synapses (sites of inter-neuronal communications) to form amyloid plaques.
 This process jams the communication of information within complex networks of brain cells.
 Communication normally involves the release of chemical neurotransmitters from the endings of one nerve cells (pre-synaptic terminals), which then dock at receptors of receiving nerve cells (post-synaptic terminals).

 P-tau form helical filaments which are known as "neurofibrillary tangles" within the neuron cell body and “neurites” at nerve cell terminals.
 This causes problems in the vital transportation of molecules within the nerve cell, which takes place through a system of microtubules akin to those that transport water and nutrients to the leaves of plants and trees.